Diet is Revolution

 In a society in which some are armed and others not, equality does not exist.
 In our postmaterial future, all weapons will, therefore, be destroyed, including all weapons owned by the government.
 Moreover, the existence of prisons defy the spirit of equality that propels us as a party.
 Thus, as the armed forces disarm, all prisoners, everywhere on the planet, will be accorded an unconditional release.

-For more than two centuries, U.S. political parties have deceived, manipulated, failed the people of the United States.
-They have failed to end the evils of poverty, racism, and criminal injustices.
-They have deliberately sustained these evils because of their selfish interests, and they do not ever intend to eradicate inequality.
+For more than two centuries, the political parties in the United States have manipulated, deceived, and failed the American people.
+They have deliberately failed to end poverty, racism, and criminal injustices.
+They have deliberately sustained these evils because their egoistic interests require that they do so, and they do not ever intend to eradicate inequality.
 They do not deserve your support.

 Stop Voting in Fraudulent U.S. Elections